2025 - All Construction Projects

 Description of work: In order to build the new, I-41 overpass required for the Brown County South Bridge Connector, local frontage road realignment needs to be completed.
 This contract will realign the frontage roads.
 Work includes roadway embankment, prefabricated vertical and horizontal drains, base aggregate, concrete pavement, hot mix asphalt pavement, storm sewer, erosion control, signing, pavement marking, and all incidental items necessary to complete the work.

-April 28 to May 2: Crews will continue to perform common excavation and embankment filling and begin placing aggregates on the west half of the project.
-Crews will also begin embankment filling on the east half of the project.
+June 9 to June 13: Crews will continue to perform common excavation and embankment filling, placing aggregates, electrical items, installing curb and gutter and installing sidewalk on the west half of the project.
+Crews will continue embankment filling on the east half of the project.
+Concrete paving will continue at the new Mid Valley roundabout and asphalt paving as well.
 Geotechnical instrumentation monitoring settlement, as well as staking operations, will be continuously performed throughout the project.
 Erosion control and traffic control devices will be installed and maintained, as necessary.
+Placing topsoil and following up with restoration efforts will be completed as areas are finished.

 Traffic impacts: Various I-41 lane closures will take place during construction operations, mostly during the nighttime hours between 8 p.m. and 5 a.m. weekdays, and 8 p.m. to 7 a.m. on weekends.

-- Please see the I-41 project website for the latest road and ramp closures.
+• Please see the I-41 project website for the latest road and ramp closures.

 Local Roads: Please see project website for local road closures.